zweck/zweck.github.io/_posts/2016-4-21-arithmetick.md

 title: Arithmetick
 img: /img/arithemtick.png
 headerImage: /img/arithemtick2.jpg
-category: portfolio
+categories: portfolio
 exerpt: I wanted to approach this challenge from an unbiased perspective, and I considered a base10 calculator interface as such a bias.
 ---

 I was approached by a client who wanted a time calculator for camera men, predominantly for the BBC.
 He wanted an iphone app that could easily calculate the time.

 I began researching current solutions to determine the market.
 After establishing that the current solutions offer a base10 calculator interface but with options to switch between hours, minutes and seconds.
 I wanted to approach this challenge from an unbiased perspective, and I considered a base10 calculator interface as such a bias.